Stone

 Your iPhone Everything — it's the source of truth.
 Until you delete it.

-Cloudflare AI Gateway (Stone's worker) The full request, in transit only.
-The Worker sets cf-aig-collect-log-payload: false per call, so the gateway does not store the request body.
-Cloudflare retains metadata (timestamps, status codes, byte counts) for cost and abuse monitoring.
+Privacy-preserving proxy (Cloudflare) The request, in transit only.
+Does not store the request body.
+Cloudflare retains only metadata (timestamps, status codes, byte counts) for cost and abuse monitoring.

 When this policy version changes, the AI Use audit row stays pinned to the version that applied when the call was made — your historical record doesn't get rewritten by a later xAI ToS change.